rehierl/node-tree-outliner/88-todos.md

 * Each first node is strictly subsequent to the corresponding event.
 * No two sections have the exact same first node.

-**TODO**
-a section corresponds to some nodes in the tree - i.e. a section is an arbitrary set/group of nodes - they simply ignore the node order of a section! - you can not bend the rules of science, science bends you! - stop the pillow fight and find a consistent solution!

 <!-- ======================================================================= -->

 **DEFINITION**